How to read a company earnings report

 A CEO is a salesperson.
 They’re there to make the company look good and boost investor confidence, even when there is something worth worrying about.

 Listening to the earnings call and reading the comments from the CEO are vital to understanding what the company thinks about its future, but you should always compare this to the numbers to see if everything tallies up.
-You want the financials and company outlook to compliment each other.
+You want the financials and company outlook to complement each other.
 If there are troubling numbers, the CEO should acknowledge this and provide a solution to investors to ease concerns.

 If a CEO or management’s statement is exceptionally positive, and the figures don’t align, it can be a red flag.